dbushell/deno_tail_lines/README.md

 The Deno standard library includes a [`readLines`](https://deno.land/std/io/read_lines.ts) function.
 You can read all lines and slice the result.

-The performance grows exponentially as is unsuitable for large files unless you want to keep most lines.
+Performance grows exponentially and is unsuitable for large files unless you want to keep most lines.

 ```ts
 import {readLines} from "https://deno.land/std/io/mod.ts";